evidentlyai/evidently/docs/book/get-started/tutorial.md

 To start, you can use **metric presets**.
 These are pre-built reports that group relevant metrics to evaluate a specific aspect of the model performance.

 Let’s generate the pre-built report for **Data Drift**.
-It will compare the distributions of the input model features and highlight which features has drifted.
-When you do not have ground truth labels or actuals, evaluting input data drift can help understand if an ML model still operates in a familiar environment.
+It will compare the distributions of the input model features and highlight which features have drifted.
+When you do not have ground truth labels or actuals, evaluating input data drift can help understand if an ML model still operates in a familiar environment.

 To get the report, create a corresponding Report object, and list the preset you want to include.
-You will also point to the reference and current datasets created at the previous step:
+You will also point to the reference and current datasets created in the previous step:

 ```python
 report = Report(metrics=[